Apr 24, 2017 Latest post:

 Welcome to my CaringBridge website.
 I'm using it to keep family and friends updated in one place.
 Thank you for visiting and for sharing your thoughts and reflections as I share mine along this journey.

 On Thursday 13th April 2017, just a few months after my 40th birthday, I went to Whyalla for an MRI brain scan after having trouble making sense of setting a clock a few days earlier.
-That scan revealed three tumours on my brain, one large, walnut sized and two smaller ones.
+That scan revealed three tumours on my brain, one large, walnut sized and two smaller ones, (one of which turned out not to be a tumour after all).
 I headed back to Port Augusta to discuss the results with my doctor who revealed the tumours were secondary meaning they'd spread from somewhere else in my body.
 Immediate blood tests and CT scans from neck to pelvis followed and a tumour of about 3.5cm was identified on my lung.
 A neurosurgeon was booked and an appointment to have a craniotomy to remove the largest tumour arranged for the following week.
 A PET scan later revealed there was also a tumour in a lymph node next to my trachea.

 It was utterly terrifying for us all, but despite this news we managed to have a nice few days at home over Easter in a little bubble with the kids, coming to terms with what this might mean, sharing the news with family and friends.